 whipped cream, bought

 Grease oil on 2 glasses and chill in fridge.
 Then heat in pot med heat cream, sugar, and vanilla to a simmering.
-Sprinkle gelatin and stir to dissolve gelatin.
+Sprinkle gelatine and stir to dissolve gelatine.
 Make sure no lumps.
 Strain it into a stainless bowl and let sit in ice cold water to cool down faster.

 Meanwhile, beat with a hand beater the other 175 ml thickened cream till soft peak Add Prosecco into the cool cream followed by the whipped cream.
 Mix well.
 Spoon into the prepared jelly moulds and place in fridge overnight.